xenondevs/Docs/docs/nova/addon/tile-entity-networks/custom-network-types.md

 ## Network Group

 A `NetworkGroup` is a subset of a network cluster containing only the networks of your specific network type.
-It is an immutable data structure that is re-created every time changes are made to the layout of one of its networks.
+The given network list is immutable and the NetworkGroup is re-created every time a network of the group is changed.

 The following implementation simply delegates the main `tick` function to all networks of the group.
 Depending on your needs, you may implement more complex logic here.
 For example, item networks take a snapshot of all inventories on a